quinnkeast/quinnkeast-website/_books/books.md

   - title: The Book that Wouldn’t Burn
     author: Mark Lawrence
     date: June
-    reading: true
-    thoughts: Enjoying this so much
+    thoughts: Enjoyed the first bit so much, but then it turned into an overflowing soufflé
   - title: Winter in Sokcho
     author: Elisa Shua Dusapin
     date: May